 Tip: When connecting to the Wifi of the hotel, request a share with a pic or video on FaceBook, Twitter or Instagram …

-5. Put to the OTAs on its right place on your revenue management strategy
+5. Put the OTAs on the right place in your revenue management strategy

-However, your hotel should follow its own strategy when it comes to pricing and distribution, and not pay too much attention to the ‘commercial’ advise of the OTA market manager.
-At no time should we give 3rd party channels rates that are lower than we have publicly available on our own website.
+However, your hotel should follow its own strategy when it comes to pricing and distribution, and not pay too much attention to the ‘commercial’ advice of the OTA market manager.
+At no time should we give 3rd party channels rates that are lower than we have publicly available on our own website?

 Tip: So this means no discounts for loyal OTA members (read Booking Genius etc), or other schemes and programs.
 They are designed to undercut your public BAR rate.
 So simply don’t do it if you want to grow your direct sales.